christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

     `nft` compiles rules to VM bytecode and pushes that bytecode to the kernel via Netlink.
     The kernel then somehow runs that bytecode and uses it to filer, somewhow.
     Is this eBPF?
-- iptables (replaced by nftables)
-- ip6tables (replaced by nftables)
-- arptables (replaced by nftables)
 - firewalld, firewall-cmd:
     provides D-Bus
     https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/10/html/configuring_firewalls_and_packet_filters/getting-started-with-nftables